sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-heading-updates.rst

 Fixed
 =====

-A fixed heading allignment is set within the Generic Aiding packet itself,
+A fixed heading alignment is set within the Generic Aiding packet itself,
-using: SetAidingAllignmentFixed.
+using: SetAidingAlignmentFixed.